 - Cook on high for 4-6 hours or low about 8 hours until the chicken is cooked and the veggies are soft.

 - Once the chicken is cooked, shred in the pot or remove and cut up.

-- Add noodles and cook until soft then turn off heat to prevent mushy noodles.
+- Add noodles (or rice) and cook until soft then turn off heat to prevent mushy noodles.